 Grand Lodges opposition to RAP and Black degrees

 By the start of the 1900s key ritualistic Orangemen throughout the British Isles had strategically moved themselves into positions of responsibility within their respective Grand Lodges allowing the RAP and Black degrees to become acceptable.

-As the years have passed by, the former hostility from the Grand Orange Lodge of Ireland towards the Royal Arch Purple degree has all but been extinguished.
-The Arch Purple Chapter has exploited the 20th Century indifference, existing within Grand Lodge, by portraying the Arch Purple degree as a natural step of advancement within the Orange Institution.
-This practice has prevailed, despite the Arch Purple Order still being officially debarred by Irish Orangeism's own rules.
+As the years have passed by, the former hostility from the Grand Orange Lodge of Ireland towards the Royal Arch Purple and Black degrees has all but been extinguished.
+The Arch Purple Chapter and the Black Institution has exploited the 20th Century indifference, existing within Grand Lodge, by portraying the Arch Purple and Black degrees as natural steps of advancement within the Orange Institution.
+This practice has prevailed, despite the Arch Purple and Black still being officially barred by Irish Orangeism’s own rules.